 The final phase, MJ, is expected to come online in the latter part of 2022.
 All three are expected to produce around 30mmscmd (1 billion cubic feet a day) of natural gas by 2023, meeting up to 15% of India’s gas demand.

-Dev Sanyal, bp executive vice president, gas & low energy, said: “The start-up of production from the Satellite Cluster development is a continuation of the success of our partnership with Reliance, bringing together the best of both companies to build a high-quality, resilient hydrocarbons business.
+Dev Sanyal, bp executive vice president, gas & low carbon energy, said: “The start-up of production from the Satellite Cluster development is a continuation of the success of our partnership with Reliance, bringing together the best of both companies to build a high-quality, resilient hydrocarbons business.
 Our close collaboration allowed us to bring the Satellite Cluster on line ahead of schedule, even in these most challenging times.”

 India’s gas consumption